-Compared to mammography and ultrasound, Breast MRI is a completely different way of looking at the breast.
+What is a breast MRI?
+Why might I need one?Compared to mammography and ultrasound, breast MRI is a completely different way of looking at the breast.
 It is an advanced tool using MRI technology, sophisticated computers, and 3-D techniques that look deeply into the breast to discover abnormalities that might not be visible in other exams.

 - Women who have a BRCA gene mutation or have a first-degree relative (mother, sister, daughter) with a BRCA mutation

 - Women who received radiation treatment to the chest between the ages of 10 and 30

 - Women who have a rare medical condition linked to breast cancer, Li-Fraumeni, Cowdon, or Bannayan-Riley-Ruvalcaba syndromes, or have a first-degree relative with one of these syndromes

 - Women with a 20-25% or greater lifetime risk of developing breast cancer